Correlation between quantum entanglement and quantum coherence in the case of XY spin chains with the Dzyaloshinskii-Moriya interaction: Model

 where $\tilde{J}$ is once again the nearest neighbour coupling constant, $M$ anisotropy parameter and $\tilde{D}$ is the $z$-component of the strength of the DM interaction.
 It is easy to show that the Hamiltonian \eqref{eq:11} turns into \eqref{eq:2} by the simple transformation:

-However, it can already be noticed that with this sort of transformation a problem is that it is not defined in the case $\gamma=-1$ and thus it would not be reasonable to call this model more general than the previous one, but rather a model with a different kind of anisotropy.
+However, it can already be noticed that the problem is that this sort of transformation is not defined in the case $\gamma=-1$ and thus it would not be reasonable to call this model more general than the previous one, but rather a model with a different kind of anisotropy.
 In this case, the obtained ground state corresponds to the energy:

 and the complex eigenstates:

 and: